Jump Rope vs Running - Which Is The Better Workout?

 Jump rope vs running: Aerobic and Anaerobic benefits

-Another commonality between jump rope and running- They can be both aerobic and anaerobic exercises.
+Another commonality between skipping rope and running- They can be both aerobic and anaerobic exercises.

 When you jump rope at a slow pace or jog at a steady pace, it acts as an aerobic exercise - meaning your body uses oxygen to produce energy.
 Your breathing and heart rate increase for a sustained period and you’d be able to keep at it for a longer duration.